Grandparents eating breakfast with their granddaughter.

 • Royalty income from patents

-The specific streams of income you can include in your application can vary from lender to lender.
+The specific streams of income you can include in your application vary from lender to lender.
 The most important factor is that the income you have will continue to come in throughout your retirement.
 Your lender may exclude certain streams of income that aren’t long-standing.
 For example, your lender probably won’t consider alimony as income if it’s set to end in 12 months.

 Maximize Your Appraisal Value